-The Company generated no hazardous waste in its operation.
-Non-hazardous waste from the Company's operation was mainly office paper but the management of the Company believed that the impact of non-hazardous waste arose from the wastepaper is insignificant.
+The Company generated zero hazardous waste in its operation.
+Non-hazardous waste from the Company's operation was mainly office paper but the management of the Company believes that the impact of non-hazardous waste arose from the wastepaper is insignificant.

 As a way to reduce the amount of waste we generate, we are dedicated to implementing a plenty of measures by sticking to the principle of 4Rs.
-We always encourage our staff to reuse envelopes, folders, file cards and other stationery.
+We always encourage our staff to reuse envelopes, folders, file cards and other stationary.
 We purchase refills instead of new pens so that staff can reuse their pens in a bid to avoid disposal.
 Besides, the use of disposable and non-recyclable products is avoided by replacing them with products that are recyclable or reusable.
 For instance, rechargeable batteries are used instead of disposable batteries in our office.
-By adopting green procurement practices, we always prefer consumables which are made of recycled materials with minimal packaging.
+By adopting green procurement practices, we always prefer consumables which are made by recycled materials with minimal packaging.
 Employees are also encouraged to reuse materials so as to minimize the amount of waste discarded to landfills.

 During the Reporting Year, the Company had not received any complaint regarding the non-compliance with laws or regulations relating to air pollution and waste handling.
 The Company believes that there is no significant environmental impact generated by its business operations.
-We are committed to protecting the environment and focusing on environmental protection in our operation, hoping that through rigorous supervision and control to reduce our long-term negative impact on the environment.
+We are committed to protect environment and focus on environmental protection in our operations, hoping to reduce our long-term negative impact on environment through rigorous supervision and control.

 Our reduction target would be the directional improvement of the disposal of wastepaper.
-To achieve the target, we will continue to reduce, reuse and recycle throughout our operations to minimize the disposal of wastes to the landfills.
-Green office practices such as encouraging double-sided printing and copying and promoting the use of recycled paper and the introduction of collection and recycling of e-waste such as old computers or other office equipment are implemented to minimize the disposal of wastes.
+To achieve the target, we will continue to reduce, reuse and recycle throughout our operations to minimize the disposal of wastes to the landfill.
+Green office practices such as encouraging double-sided printing and copying, promoting the use of recycled papers and the introduction of collection and recycling of e-waste such as old computers or other office equipment are implemented to minimize the disposal of wastes.